texxIO/laravel-boilerplate-dockerized/README.md

-This repo is based on this [docker-compose-laravel](https://github.com/aschmelyun/docker-compose-laravel) repo for the docker structure and on this
+This repo is based on this [docker-compose-laravel](https://github.com/aschmelyun/docker-compose-laravel) repo for the docker structure and on
 [Laravel Boilerplate](https://github.com/rappasoft/laravel-boilerplate) for the Laravel boilerplate.

 Added MongoDB container and updated the Laravel app in order to use it.